vasylenko/devdosvid.blog/content/posts/2024/Unpacking-AWS-Outages-System-Design-Lessons-from-Post-Event-Summaries/index.md

 ## Electrical Storm
 The June 29, 2012, AWS services event[^2] in the US East Region exemplifies how a localized power outage can trigger a region-wide service disruption due to complex dependencies.

-A severe electrical storm caused a power outage in a single data center, impacting a small portion of AWS resources in the US East Region.
+A severe electrical storm caused a power outage in a single data center, impacting a small portion of AWS resources in the US East Region — a single-digit percentage of the total resources in the region (as of the date of the incident).

 **Blast Radius**: The power outage was initially confined to the affected Availability Zone.
 However, it soon led to degrading service control planes that manage resources across the entire region.
-While these control planes aren't required for ongoing resource usage, their degradation hindered users' ability to respond to the outage, such as moving resources to other Availability Zones.
+While these control planes aren't required for ongoing resource usage, their degradation hindered users' ability to respond to the outage, such using the AWS console to try moving resources to other Availability Zones.

 **Affected Services and Processes**:
 * EC2 and EBS: Approximately 7% of EC2 instances and a similar proportion of EBS volumes in the region were offline until power was restored and systems restarted.
 The control planes for both services were significantly impacted, making it difficult for users to launch new instances, create EBS volumes, or attach volumes in any Availability Zone within the region.